krosenfeld-IDM/emodpy-malaria/docs/faq.rst

 properties to represent vitamin deficiencies, comorbidities, and more.
 For more information, see :doc:`emod/model-properties`.

-..
-If individual and node properties cannot incorporate the functionality you need, |EMOD_s| is
-    open-source software that can be extended to meet your needs.
-For more information, see :doc:`dev-install-overview`.
+If individual and node properties cannot incorporate the functionality you need, |EMOD_s| is open-source software that can be extended to meet your needs.
+For more information, see :doc:`emod:dev-install-overview`.
-..
-TODO: add links to developer docs when set up

 Can I model regions, countries, provinces, or cities?
 =====================================================